ruansp/pcg_jmr2018/README.md

 # Pose Changes From a Different Point of View
 This article introduces the Pose Change Group(PCG) for viewing changes in pose from a space-fixed reference frame.
 In group-theoretic terms, the space of pose changes can be endowed with a direct product structure, with bi-invariant metric.
-The work has been published in the ASME Journal of Mechanism and Robotics [[pdf]](https://rpk.lcsr.jhu.edu/wp-content/uploads/2018/05/kinematics-new-view-for-publish-final.pdf).
+The work has been published in the ASME Journal of Mechanisms and Robotics [[Link to the article]](https://rpk.lcsr.jhu.edu/publications/#Theoretical_Kinematics_and_CAD).

 Authors: Gregory S. Chirikjian (<gchirik1@jhu.edu>), Robert Mahony (<robert.mahony@anu.edu.au>), Sipu Ruan (<ruansp@jhu.edu>), Jochen Trumpf (<jochen.trumpf@anu.edu.au>)